 The new regulations will help tackle fuel poverty, while also supporting greener energy practices.
 Ensuring that all rental properties meet a certain level of energy efficiency will bring greater fairness to energy costs and make the costs involved with renting more transparent.
 The cost of upgrades to landlords is estimated to be far lower than the upper threshold of £3,500, and it is also expected that the property’s value will increase as a result of the improvements.

 If you are a Landlord or Housing Association and will be directly affected by these regulation changes, Nexus can provide you with a great value domestic EPC assessment with recommendations on how to improve the energy efficiency of your property.
-We have offices in London, Glasgow, and other locations across the UK.
-Get in touch today to receive a quote.
+Our EPC London, EPC Glasgow, and other locations across the UK are available to contact to receive a quote.